nol13/fuzzball.js/README.md

         100

-// eh, don't need to clean it up.. var options = {full_process: false}; //non-alphanumeric will not be converted whitespace if false, default true fuzz.ratio("this is a test", "this is a test!", options)
+// eh, don't need to clean it up.. var options = {full_process: false}; //non-alphanumeric will not be converted to whitespace if false, default true fuzz.ratio("this is a test", "this is a test!", options)
         97
 ```